Schiiss/blog/_posts/2026-03-30-what-spark-spread-tells-you-about-texas-grid-stress.md

 The reason is something called **[Four Coincident Peaks (4CP)](https://medium.com/industrial-sun-insights/understanding-ercots-4cp-demand-charge-759c02034120)**.
 Each year, ERCOT identifies the 4 highest 15-minute demand intervals during June through September.
 Those four moments determine each large customer's share of transmission charges for the following 12 months.
 For a major industrial facility, the bill can run into millions of dollars.
 Getting caught at full load during a 4CP event or curtailing prematurely on a false alarm has significant financial consequences.

 In a [blog](https://medium.com/industrial-sun-insights/understanding-ercots-4cp-demand-charge-759c02034120) I read, they provided an example where 'Centerpoint customers paid $56.51/4CPkw, which is $56,510/MWh during the 4CP times.
 For a 50 MW industrial load, that becomes **$2,825,500** for a single hour’s worth of power'.
-The financial impicaltions can be huge!
+The financial implications can be huge!

-In one of the tables we have generated we have a column called `economic_ratio_ccgt` the represents the ratio of intervals where the spark spread for a CCGT (Combined Cycle Gas Turbine) plant is economically positive compared to the total intervals in a day.
+In one of the tables we have generated we have a column called `economic_ratio_ccgt` that represents the ratio of intervals where the spark spread for a CCGT (Combined Cycle Gas Turbine) plant is economically positive compared to the total intervals in a day.
 On the hottest summer days in our dataset, that ratio hits **1.0**, meaning all 96 intervals were profitable, power prices stayed elevated all day, and the grid was running tight from open to close.
 Those are the days when 4CP risk is highest.

-The same signal that tells a gas plant operator "run hard all day" tells an industrial's energy manager "this might be the one."
+The same signal that tells a gas plant operator "run hard all day" tells an industrial energy manager "this might be the one."
 Generators are sprinting.
 Industrials are watching every interval.
 Both are responding to the same underlying condition and that is scarcity on the Texas grid

 ---